One of the great Thanksgiving traditions is snickering at who is playing quarterback for the Detroit Lions.

 1. Matthew Stafford (2009, '11-18, '20)

 The Lions had lost nine straight Thanksgiving Day games before Stafford mercifully brought that streak to an end in 2013 with a 40-10 win over the Packers.
-He went on to lead Detroit to four straight wins as well with wins over the Bears, Eagles, and Vikings.
-Stafford may not have a playoff win under his belt, but he's setting records left and right as thefastest quarterback to reach 40,000 career passing yards.
+He went on to lead Detroit to four straight wins as well with Turkey Day victories over the Bears, Eagles, and Vikings.
+Stafford may not have a playoff win under his belt, but he's setting records left and right as the fastest quarterback to reach 40,000 career passing yards.
+And he's now in Los Angeles with the Rams and has a much better roster around him, so we know he's thankful for that.

 2. Dave Krieg (1994)